 A member of the Board is entitled to such remuneration and allowances as are determined by the Minister from time to time on the recommendation of the Public Sector Commissioner.

-[Section 12 amended by No. 39 of 2010 s.
+[Section 12 amended: No. 39 of 2010 s.
 89.]

 13. Funding of Board